Mississippi Today

 This hearing, the final step in a criminal investigation, marks a critical juncture in Herrington’s case.
 The grand jury could either vote to indict Herrington, meaning the case could proceed to trial, or return what is called a “no true bill” if there is not enough information to indict.

-The post called for people to protest at the courthouse to show Herrington that Lee and his have in Oxford.
+The post called for people to protest at the courthouse to show Herrington that Lee and his family have support in Oxford.

 “We need ALL of our supporters to make it here to rally with us for JUSTICE!,” the post read.